return to menu

 on android with usb-c you can connect directly, otherwise use an otg adapter.

 apart from acting as a screen for the OP-Z, the app provides a number of unique features of its own. everything can be accessed through the main menu.

-press and hold the screen key on the OP-Z to access the main menu.
+press and hold the screen index button on the OP-Z and turn any color dial to access the main menu.

 you can also access the main menu by tapping the screen icon in the status bar of the app. swipe to navigate the menu. tap to confirm your selection.